 In January of 1981, he applied for (and subsequently received) permission to combine 490-492 Beacon into one property with fifty residential units contained in a combination of the renovated original buildings and new structures.

-In March of 1981, Graham Gund transferred 490-492 Beacon to Peter E. Madsen, trustee of the 490-492 Beacon Street Trust.
+On March 5, 1981, Graham Gund transferred 490-492 Beacon to Peter E. Madsen, trustee of the 490-492 Beacon Street Trust.
 In March of 1982, it filed a new application to consolidate the properties and convert them into forty-three residential units.

 The property was described in the Condominium Master Deed as being composed of two L-shaped structures around a central garden courtyard.
 One L-shaped structure consisting of the original church tower, containing a single unit of six floors plus an observatory, and two of the original church walls, each of which contained a single three-bedroom townhouse unit of three floors.
 The second L-shaped structure, which included 490 Beacon, contained the elevator.
 490 Beacon consisted of seven floors and contained six floor-through units on floors one and three through seven.
 The remaining portion of the structure consisted of seven floors and contained 34 units.